-With a new administration in Washington comes new players and new policies.
+With each new administration in Washington comes new players and new policies.
 A November 2016 article in TIME suggested that the new federal leadership appeared to be poised to rescind or remove many of the nation’s environmental commitments, leaving the question of how to reduce greenhouse gases up in the air.
 Indeed, the administration announced in January 2017 that the United States would be withdrawing from the Paris climate accord, the historic agreement made between 196 nations to acknowledge global climate change and take systematic steps to combat it.

-The TIME article goes on to say that new environmental leadership will need to come from a different source—private businesses.
+The TIME article went on to say that new environmental leadership will need to come from a different source—private businesses.
 Addressing climate change at the business level will be increasingly necessary when leadership at the federal level falters.

 From the article: